 At the start of each semester, Carnegie Mellon’s Information Security Office sends a welcome back message to all students.
-At least once per year, this welcome back message is sent either in an email or as an article in Computing Services online newsletter, the Cursor.
+At least once per year, this welcome back message is sent either in an email or an article published on Computing Services' website.
 The message contains a reminder that the unauthorized distribution of copyrighted materials violates federal copyright laws as well as institutional policies.
 This message also contains links to where students can read more about institutional policies and sanctions.
-The following are examples of this message.

 As an institution of higher learning, an important part of Carnegie Mellon’s plan for combating unauthorized distribution of copyrighted materials is focused around educating students on federal copyright laws and raising awareness on the risks associated with file sharing technologies.
 This approach is consistent with HEOA, which calls for the implementation of “…mechanisms for educating and informing its community about appropriate versus inappropriate use of copyrighted material…”

 During a student’s first year at Carnegie Mellon, he/she is required to take a course entitled Computing @ Carnegie Mellon (“C@CM”).
 C@CM includes a section on safe and responsible computing.
 This section educates students on the various provisions of the Computing Policy as well as sanctions for a violation of the Computing Policy.
 Additionally, C@CM informs students on Carnegie Mellon’s approach to handling cease and desist orders, a notice of intent to subpoena, an actual subpoena and pre-litigation settlement letters.
 Potential fines for a violation of federal copyright laws are also discussed.

-As a supplement to C@CM, Carnegie Mellon publishes extensive documentation on the use of peer-to-peer (“P2P”) file sharing technology and associated legal risks.
-Supplemental awareness materials published by Computing Services can be found at the following locations:
+As a supplement to C@CM, Carnegie Mellon publishes documentation on the use of file sharing technology and associated legal risks.
+Supplemental awareness materials published by Computing Services can be found at: